 Products liability is a legal term for a type of case where someone is injured due to a defective or improperly designed product.
 These cases are very difficult to win and usually require the attorney handling the case to seek the assistance of an engineer who can tell the jury why the product is dangerous and how it could have been designed in such a way that would have prevented an injury.

 Unfortunately, this placed your face in the path of the bungee hook should you have failed to put the hook all the way through the hole.
 My client was a 16-year-old boy who let go of the bungee cord thinking he had hit the hole.
 When he let go, the cord snapped back and the metal hook hit his eye causing a permanent loss of vision in the eye.
-The engineer we hired in that case stated that a thirty-cent design change could have totally prevented this accident.
+The engineer we hired for that case stated that a thirty-cent design change could have totally prevented this crash.
 Because of this report, we secured a very large settlement for our client.

-Slip and fall cases include all types of accidents in which someone has fallen -whether this is on an icy sidewalk, defective or broken stairs, or possibly on a spill in the aisle of a grocery store.
+Slip and fall cases include all types of crashes in which someone has fallen -whether this is on an icy sidewalk, defective or broken stairs, or possibly on a spill in the aisle of a grocery store.

-These are often the most difficult cases for an attorney to prove because we have to show that the owner of the property where the accident occurred either knew or should have known, about the dangerous condition.
+These are often the most difficult cases for an attorney to prove because we have to show that the owner of the property where the crash occurred either knew or should have known, about the dangerous condition.
 For example, it can be hard for a person to win a case where they have slipped on a spill from a broken jar in a grocery store aisle if we cannot prove that the store knew about the spill beforehand.
 However, should that same store have a recurring leak from a water pipe in their produce section, the case is much easier to prove.

-As these cases often depend on the early involvement of a team of expert witnesses who are able to say exactly what the property owner should have done to prevent the accident, it is imperative that you secure legal representation as soon as possible.
+As these cases often depend on the early involvement of a team of expert witnesses who are able to say exactly what the property owner should have done to prevent the crash, it is imperative that you secure legal representation as soon as possible.